 Once you have chosen a course to study, visit the course page to check that you meet the entry requirements, including the level of English language required for international students.

-STEP 2: Note the course & funding deadlines
+STEP 2: Note the course and funding deadlines

 Make sure you are aware of the deadline(s) for your course.
 We encourage you to apply to the earliest deadline available and to submit your application well in advance (2-3 weeks earlier is recommended).